-Russian foreign minister proposes expulsion of 35 US diplomats
+Putin: Russia won't expel US diplomats -- report

 Story highlights

-- Russia's Foreign Minister calls for the expulsion of 35 US diplomats from Russia

-- The Obama administration is ending "in anti-Russian agony" -- Russian Prime Minister
+- Moscow will decide further steps depending on US President-elect Donald Trump's policies

+Moscow (CNN)Russian President Vladimir Putin said Friday that Moscow will not expel American diplomats in response to US sanctions against Russia, according to Russian state media.

-Moscow (CNN)Russia's Foreign Ministry has recommended that the Kremlin expel 35 US diplomats from Russia in response to sanctions announced by Washington, Foreign Minister Sergei Lavrov said Friday.
+The Russian Foreign Ministry had earlier recommended the Kremlin send home 35 US diplomats in response to a similar move by Washington on Thursday.

-Lavrov said his ministry proposed the removal of 31 staff members from the US Embassy in Moscow and four from the US consulate in St Petersburg.
+But Putin said he would not take immediate action, and would instead attempt to rebuild relations with the US after the inauguration of US President-elect Donald Trump.

+Putin was quoted by Sputnik as saying: "We will not create problems for American diplomats.
+We will not send anyone away.
+We will not prohibit their families and children to use for their usual vacation spots in the New Year's holidays."

+However, Putin said that Russia reserved the right to respond to the new US sanctions.
+"Further steps towards the restoration of Russian-American relations will be built on the basis of the policies carried out by the administration of President Trump," Putin said in a statement issued by the Kremlin.

-The move follows the Obama administration's decision to expel 35 Russian diplomats from the US and to close two Russian compounds, after the US intelligence community concluded that Moscow had interfered directly in the 2016 US presidential election campaign.
+On Thursday, the Obama administration announced it would expel 35 Russian diplomats from the US and to close two Russian compounds, after the US intelligence community concluded that Moscow had interfered directly in the 2016 US presidential election campaign.

 The diplomats and their families were given 72 hours to leave the country.

+Shortly before Putin's reported decision, Russia's Foreign Ministry had recommended that the Kremlin remove 35 US diplomats from Russia, 31 from the US Embassy in Moscow and four from the US consulate in St Petersburg.

-Lavrov called the US allegations about election meddling "groundless" and and "without proof."
+Russian Foreign Minister Sergei Lavrov called the US allegations about election meddling "groundless" and "without proof."

-"We cannot not respond to this," he said "This goes against the law of diplomatic relations."

-But Russia denied a CNN report that Russian authorities had ordered the closure of the Anglo-American School in Moscow to US and foreign nationals.
+Russia denied a CNN report that Russian authorities had ordered the closure of the Anglo-American School in Moscow to US and foreign nationals.

-Posting on her official Facebook account, Zakharova said: "American officials have 'anonymously briefed' their mass media about the fact that as a retaliatory measure Russia has closed the American School in Moscow.
+Posting on her official Facebook account, Russian Foreign Ministry spokeswoman Maria Zakharova said: "American officials have 'anonymously briefed' their mass media about the fact that as a retaliatory measure Russia has closed the American School in Moscow.
 This is a lie.
 Clearly, the White House has completely lost its senses and begun to invent sanctions against its own children."

 Tit for tat